 How The Lab Can Help You

-- Computer Applications We offer a variety of computer programs to assist in learning.
-Modern software is often brilliantly designed, and can really help you grasp concepts quickly.
-These programs are often fun to use as well.
+- Computer Applications - We offer a variety of computer programs to assist in learning, and can really help you grasp concepts quickly.

-- Video Materials The Language Laboratory has a huge collection of video titles from around the world.
+- Video Materials - The LLRC has a large collection of video titles from around the world.
 Our video library includes critically-acclaimed moves from a variety of nations, documentaries, cultural guides, and language practice lessons, including the noted Destinos video series in Spanish.
 We also have some American favorites/classics which have been translated to other languages (such as The Wizard of OZ in French, or Star Wars in German).

-- Printed Ancillaries To round out our collection, we have dictionaries, books, maps, print magazines and even newspapers, representing a wide array of countries and languages from around the world.
+- Printed Ancillaries - To round out our collection, we have dictionaries, books, and maps representing a wide array of countries and languages from around the world.
 You are free to use these as much as you like while you are in the Lab.

 Learning a language can be broken down into various skill components, and the Language Lab can help you with any of them.
 This is especially true if a particular skill is difficult for you.

 - Alphabet - This may seem like the simplest thing in the world, but it is also the most basic.
 Of course, many world languages have some strong commonalities in their alphabets, and many may be completely different for you.
 If you are a beginner, acquainting yourself with the alphabet is the obvious starting point and shouldn't be overlooked (even if a lot of it seems familiar).

 - Pronunciation - Pronunciation is linked to and from the alphabet, of course, then becomes more complex as you practice speaking.
 Pronunciation can be as simple as modifying the way a vowel sounds (in comparison to your own language), or it can take a lot of practice to correctly form new sounds.
 But, like any skill, practice really pays off, and building good pronunciation will help you immensely and underpins speaking.